ArminKardan/quickengine/1-12-qe-back.md

-## QE Page Microservice Backend
+## QE Page Admin Panel Backend

-In QE front-end environments (`microservice` and `xwebsite`), we use the `getServerSideProps` function to implement the backend for pages.
+In QE front-end environments (`Admin Panel` and `XWbsite`), we use the `getServerSideProps` function to implement the backend for pages.
 This function fetches required data before rendering the page.

 ### Basic Backend Setup